High Bridge station: History

-Construction

-The Central Railroad of New Jersey constructed an extension of the former Elizabeth and Somerville Railroad from Clinton (modern-day Annandale) in 1852.
-In order to complete the railroad, it required traversing the Raritan River valley.
-This was problematic for the planners, who finally decided that a high bridge was the route to go in constructing the line.
+The Central Railroad of New Jersey constructed an extension of the former Elizabeth and Somerville Railroad from Clinton in 1852.
+In order to complete the railroad, it required crossing the Raritan River.
+The planners decided that a high bridge was the route to go in constructing the line.
 The railroad constructed a new bridge that was 1300 ft long, 120 ft high above the Raritan River.
 The bridge involved eight massive piers of 100 ft stone.
-The construction of the bridge cost $200,000 (1852 USD).
+The construction of the bridge cost $200,000 (1852 USD), equal to $ today.

 Construction of the railroad through the valley in 1852 did not involve a station at the current site.
 Despite no station, the railroad influenced a renaissance of industry in the area.
 The railroad construction caused the iron works in the area, run by Lewis Taylor, to gain new business.
 The iron works, which closed in 1783 due to lack of transportation and access, reopened in 1851.
 With the railroad, Taylor added new furnaces in 1852 and 1854, as well as new items in 1853 and 1856.
 With the 1856 expansion of the Taylor-Wharton Iron Works, the village in the area expanded, with a railroad station opened at the location.
 Taylor himself, opened a company store not far from the new station.

-However, the high bridge through the area did not last very long.
+The high bridge through the area did not last very long, however.
 In 1852, the railroad discovered that the bridge was not firm as the bridge swayed when trains would cross.
 With the train on top, it would depress the track and make it rise as the equipment crossed the structure.
 When the railroad decided what to do about the unsafe bridge, they first considered an all-stone structure.
 That was turned down in favor of filling in the bridge.
 Construction on the new fill began in 1859.
 Progress began in 1860, with the large stone piers and the bridge being filled in by dirt.
 The cost of filling in the bridge cost $500,000 (1865 USD), covering about $60,000 worth of railroad.
 Filling in two of the bridge's arches cost $80,000 alone.
 Sidney Dillon, a local contractor, brought one of the first steam shovels in the region to the area to finish the job.
 The bridge was filled in by 1865.

+In 2025 the station received a transit village designation to encourage transit-oriented development in the surrounding area.

 Station layout

 The station has a single low-level asphalt side platform.
-There is an asphalt walkway over the station track providing access to the outer track.
+The platform is 97 ft long and accommodates a single car.